SUMMARY – Workstation Power Failure Investigation – v1.0.0

 0.0 Executive Summary

-This report explains the investigation and fix of a critical workstation power issue in a law firm.
-The goal was to reduce the risk of data loss and downtime by finding the cause of sudden shutdowns that did not show software error messages (such as BSOD).
+This report explains the investigation and resolution of a critical workstation power issue in a law firm.
+The goal was to reduce the risk of data loss and downtime by identifying the cause of sudden shutdowns that did not show software error messages (such as BSOD).

 1.0 Workstation Power Failure Investigation